serverlessworkflow/specification/dsl.md

 #### Retries

 Errors are critical for both authors and runtimes as they provide a means to communicate and describe the occurrence of problems.
 This, in turn, enables the definition of mechanisms to catch and act upon these errors.
-For instance, some errors caught using a [`try`](dsl-reference.md#try) block may be transient and temporary, such as a `503 Service Unavailable`.
-In such cases, the DSL provides a mechanism to retry a faulted task, allowing for recovery from temporary issues.
+For instance, some errors may be transient and temporary, such as a `503 Service Unavailable`.
+In such cases, the DSL provides a mechanism to retry a [`faulted task`](dsl-reference.md#task), or a [`group of tasks`](dsl-reference.md#try), allowing for recovery from temporary issues.

 *Retrying 5 times when an error with 503 is caught:*
 ```yaml